 4. Which country are you exporting to?

-Some of the countries that Canada exports to include China, the United Kingdom, Japan, Australia, Switzerland, the United States, Netherlands, Belgium, Brazil, and Indonesia.
+Some of the countries that Canada exports to include China, United Kingdom, Japan, Australia, Switzerland, United States, Netherlands, Belgium, Brazil, and Indonesia.
 After identifying the country, you need to ascertain that the goods you want to export will be allowed there.

 Export Declaration